Robocup-Lyontech/Palbator_simulation/README.md

 Please note that in fast physics mode, we can enjoy faster simulation, on the other hand preciseness of the simulation will be reduced.

 If "highrtf" is set to "true", the simulator will run in faster-than-realtime mode.

+If "mapping" is set to "true", the simulator will run in mapping mode.

 Each arguments can be used in combination as the follows: